Current Market Conditions

 FOR UPDATES AND SPECIALS:

-Imported Red and Yellow Peppers: Dramatic turn in that market, all colors still higher in price this week.
+Imported Red and Yellow Peppers: Prices higher this week.

-Summer Squash and Zucchini: Very reasonable with the increase of supplies
+Summer Squash and Zucchini: Easing up a bit with influx of supplies

 Fruits & Citrus

-Blackberries and Raspberries: Prices seem to be leveling off wide spread pricing between Driscoll and independent labels.
+Blackberries and Raspberries: Prices seem to be leveling off however Raspberries remains slightly higher.

 Grapes: New California/Mexico crops available.
 Quality is nice, pricing variable on size.